-Chris Hanretty, Benjamin E Lauderdale and Nick Vivyan, “Measuring the Importance of Issues to Voters”
+Chris Hanretty, Benjamin E Lauderdale and Nick Vivyan, “A Choice-Based Measure of Issue Importance in the Electorate”

 If you want to cite the paper, please check with me first.
 Thanks.